hanlanqian/Vehicle_Orientation_Detect/README.md

     - `edgelets.py` the module provides function for detecting vehicle edges
 - `SSD` SSD detectors and inference api
 - `yolov5` yolov5 detectors optimized by TensorRT and inference api
+    - `weights` yolov5 onnx模型及TensorRT 引擎
 - `results` experiment result data
+- `IPM` bird-view transformation and the evaluation of calibration stage
 - `test` some test samples and script for test experiment
 - `dataset` Experimental dataset folder
 - `image` images and tables generated during the experiment